 1 Expectations and administrative pressures

 The medical prognoses and diagnoses of dying raise expectations of what will actually happen to the dying person.
-For example, someone is diagnosed with terminal lung cancer, they will be given a forecast that covers the estimated length of time before death, any likely symptoms, the development of the illness, and possible treatment(s).
+For example, someone is diagnosed with terminal lung cancer, they may be given a forecast that covers the estimated length of time before death, any likely symptoms, the development of the illness, and possible treatment(s).
 Of course, these types of medical expectations are not unique to death and dying: they are found in all treatments of illness, and no doubt you will have had similar experiences of having an illness diagnosed by a GP and being told what to expect.

 In dying, however, prognoses such as these are problematic because of the levels of certainty they assume and how they affect professionals’ behaviour towards the dying person.
 Glaser and Strauss, in their study of dying patterns, point this out in considering how nurses behave around patients: